 With some exceptions, many jurisdictions will enforce express arbitration clauses.
 The Supreme Court in AT&T Mobility LLC v.
 Concepcion held that state regulations that disrupt the "fundamental attributes of arbitration" are unenforceable because they interfere with the FAA.
 563 U.S. 333, 344 (2011).
+Supreme Court decisions since Concepcion have shown strong support for arbitration.
 States courts in Ohio, Florida, Illinois, Texas, and Wisconsin have read Concepcion to require judges to enforce nearly all arbitration agreements.
 Nevertheless, courts have still declined to uphold arbitration clauses in some instances.